deepsadhi/presentation2.0/USER_GUIDE.md

 ### What are Presentation2.0 features?

-* Quickly prepare and present presentation simply from Markdown file
+- Instantly prepare slide simply from Markdown file
-* Broadcast your slide to all the devices to the network or the Internet in real time
+- Seamless slide sync amongst all the devices connected to the network with WebSocket
-* Control slide from multiple devices (Smart-phone, Tablet, PC etc.).
-Yup presenting slide in team is possible ;)
+- Control slide from any devices connected to the network.
+Yup presenting presentation in team is possible ;)
+- Mobile friendly design
+- Supports Bootstrap themes
+- Supports Velocity transition effects

 ### What are Presentation2.0 requirements?